Bike It!

 MTB Pine Street Woods.
 The Kaniksu Land Trust provides the new Pine Street Woods trail system, plus helps maintain oversight for the adjacent Sherwood Forest and VTT systems, with more than 20 rides ranging from easy to expert.
 The woods are barely two miles from downtown Sandpoint and many start their rides right from town.
 See maps on Kaniksu.org.

 Other trails.
 There are many excellent single track rides developed on Forest Service trails and maintained with the help of volunteer rider groups.
-Notable rides are Brush Lake, with a fine moderately easy six-mile loop; Gold Hill, 2.9 miles uphill to a fine viewpoint, and potential connection to additional trails; and Lost Lake-Mineral Point trails with various loops comprising 10 miles or more in scalable difficulty.
-Get more details below.
+Notable rides are Gold Hill, 2.9 miles uphill to a fine viewpoint, and potential connection to additional trails; the Lost Lake-Mineral Point trails with various loops comprising 10 miles or more in scalable difficulty.
+Thirty to 60 minutes north, excellent trails include Brush Lake, with a fine moderately easy six-mile loop; Section 16, with 11 miles of gently rolling and non-technical rides; and gorgeous trails (with a steep climb to start) at Enchanted Forest.
+Get more details on these rides below.

 Mountain Biking Trails